No. 27762, 2nd Battalion, Royal Inniskilling Fusiliers

-In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Robert Whiteside was born in County Tyrone, lived in Newtownards and enlisted in Londonderry.
+In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Private Robert Whiteside (No. 27762) was born in County Tyrone, lived in Newtownards and enlisted in Londonderry.

 Robert Whiteside was born on 8 April 1895 in the townland of Ballaghalare, Strabane and he was a son of John and Eliza Ann Whiteside (nee Watt) whose marriage on 23 November 1877 was registered in Strabane.

 The Whiteside family lived near Strabane, in the townlands of Windyhill, Gobnascale, Ballaghalare and Coolermoney.